 When a tooth is infected, treatment is absolutely crucial.
 Otherwise, the tooth could die and either require extraction to prevent the spread of infection, or simply become lost.
 Losing a baby tooth early could then lead to complications with the eruption and position of the permanent teeth, making misalignment more likely.

 If your child has an infected tooth, we will find out by thoroughly examining the tooth with advanced digital imaging technology.
 Next, we perform a pulpotomy.
 We start by administering a local anesthesia and sedation to help your child remain calm.
 Next, we open the tooth and remove the infected portions of the pulp, instead of the entire pulp as we could with a root canal.
 A medicated filling material is added to the tooth, and we cap it with either a stainless-steel crown or a lifelike zirconia one.

 Your child enjoys instant relief, and with six month visits we can watch out for future cases of tooth decay.
 When we uncover one, we will treat it early with a filling to avoid an infection altogether.
 Our team will also educate kids and parents on better homecare habits to help prevent demineralization and tooth decay.
 If you have any questions about how we approach treating a tooth with cavities or infection, then please contact our team to learn more.
 We want to help kids of all ages in our community!

 Talk To Your Dallas, TX Pediatrician About Root Canal Therapy

 At our Dallas, TX pediatric dentist’s office wants to help you find the perfect solution for your child’s infarcted tooth.
-To find out more about treating advanced tooth decay and infected teeth, please call Pediatric Dental Care At Casa Linda at 214-321-4880.
+To find out more about treating advanced tooth decay and infected teeth, please contact your Dallas, TX, pediatric dentist by calling (214) 321-4880.